 It was a charge hearing my name called.
 However, the winners ahead of me took forever sauntering up to the stage.
 I knew that was going to drag the ceremony out.
 I wanted to put a rush on it as a courtesy to the folks sitting through the entire affair, so I put on my PF Flyers and jetted.
 Super surprised I wasn’t winded when I started to yammer.

 As far as job offers go, there wasn’t any discernible gain in quantity or quality of job offers.
 Folks generally know me from the work I’ve done for Jack’s various projects.
-That’s pretty much the alpha and omega of what generates hiring interest in my meager skill set.
+That’s pretty much the alpha and omega of what generates hiring interest in my meager skillset.

 Don’t get me wrong though, I’m still goofily elated to get any sort of recognition whether it’s a Grammy, 3rd place Art of the Year from Expressobeans, or my speech certificate from 1st grade that acknowledges I can pronounce ‘R’s.’

 Your work with Jack White is pretty extensive – you’ve done gig posters and packaging for each of his musical acts; The White Stripes, The Raconteurs, The Dead Weather, and his first solo release ‘Blunderbuss.’
-The visuals behind The White Stripes has always been a large part of their personality.
+The visuals behind The White Stripes have always been a large part of their personality.
 I would imagine that Jack White has a lot of input into what bears his name.

 Does he act as art director for all of those projects?
 For the 33 (!) gig posters that you released for The White Stripes in 2007, is he there during the process for each one, or letting you play around with the designs as you please?